Skip to main content

 Allowable deduction amounts

-In respect of the same dependant, you can claim Dependent Parent Allowance or ERCE, but not both.
+In respect of the same dependant, you can claim Dependent Parent Allowance (or Dependent Grandparent Allowance) or ERCE, but not both.
+However, if the same parent or grandparent qualifies for Disabled Dependent Allowance, it may still be claimed.

 8. What is the maximum amount of tax deduction under Home Loan Interest?